-4 jawans die in CRPF camp attack in J&K's Pulwama, 3 militants killed
+5 jawans die in CRPF camp attack in J&K's Pulwama, 2 militants killed

-Srinagar: Four jawans were killed and three injured after militants attacked a CRPF camp in Jammu and Kashmir's Pulwama district on Sunday.
-Three terrorists have been killed so far.
+Srinagar: Five jawans were killed and three injured after militants attacked a CRPF camp in Jammu and Kashmir's Pulwama district on Sunday.
+Two terrorists have been killed so far.

 The militants attacked the 185th battalion camp of the Central Reserve Police Force in Awantipora around 2 am.